 In many countries, individuals are allowed to contribute to a pension plan or other investment savings plan and enjoy tax deferral until distributions are made from the plan upon retirement.
 This has no bearing on the U.S. tax treatment of your foreign plan.

 U.S. law does not require employers to grant any vacation or holidays, and about 25% of all employees receive no paid vacation time or paid holidays.

 Employers are required by law to give new mothers 12 weeks unpaid leave.
 The U.S. is one of the few countries who has not passed laws requiring a business to offer paid maternity leave.

 Navigating U.S. payroll can be a complicated process.
 The key is having the correct information and right strategy in place for your business.
 Relying on a trusted service provider for payroll allows businesses to focus on growth while remaining fully compliant.

-To learn more about United States tax and payroll speak with one of the Immedis experts here.
+To learn more about United States tax and payroll speak with one of the Immedis experts.
+Get in touch below.